jessicahe21/jessicahe21.github.io/_posts/2020-9-11-Introduction-to-Types.md

 title: Introduction to Types (Reading)
 ---

+Finally got this website working!
+Plans for the future:

+Play around with CSS style
+Upload course notes markdown files here
+Add some devblog/projects
+Attach pdf file of resume somewhere
+P.S.
+Online schooling with COVID-19 has been quite the unique experience.

-High quality software is *correct, comprehensible and changeable*.
+- High quality software is *correct, comprehensible and changeable*.

-**Type:** A way to describe a data item precisely
+- **Type:** A way to describe a data item precisely
   1. **Set of values** that the item can take
   2. **Operations** that are permitted on the item

-**Primitive type:**  Form of data that the language directly supports, can be used to tell hardware about operations on the data
+- **Primitive type:**  Form of data that the language directly supports, can be used to tell hardware about operations on the data
   - e.g. `int` in C

 - `int` in Java: 4 byte of memory, range of [-2<sup>31</sup>, 2<sup>31</sup> - 1]